How You Can Open a Bakery: 7 Steps to Success

 Finally, you may need to hire employees to help you run your shop.
 This task in itself can require a lot of time, consistent job marketing, interviewing, and follow-up communication, and typically some trial and error.

-One key—and we can’t stress this enough—is to start small, ensuring that you can support the salaries of anyone you hire.
-The last thing you want to do is overestimate what you’ll be bringing in and end up having to let go of the people you just hired.
+One key is to start small, ensuring that you can support the salaries of anyone you hire.
+The last thing you want to do is overestimate the revenue you’ll be bringing in and end up having to let go of the people you just hired.

 In fact, many bakery founders exclusively do the work themselves until they reach a comfortable level of profitability.
 But even hiring one or two people to join your team can save you exhaustion and potential burnout, and help you keep the shop open for more extended hours (potentially meaning more money in your pocket).